 We provide logs for the Frontier Stoves and restock as necessary.
 Please do not scavenge for firewood in the woodland on and around the farm.
 We wish the woods to remain as natural and free from human interference as possible.
 Bags of wood for BBQs / fire pits can be purchased from us for £7.00 a bag (including firelighters, matches and paper.)

 You are not allowed to have campfires on the bare grass or earth, this includes disposable BBQs.
 It would be a shame if the site were to become scarred with burnt patches.
-Fires are, of course, allowed in suitable home brought BBQs / fire pits (that are raised off the ground) and the private BBQs / fire pits which are available for hire.
+Fires are, of course, allowed in suitable home brought BBQs / fire pits (that are raised off the ground) and the private BBQs / fire pits which are available for hire from Campfire Weekends.
 These have ashcans which means that damage to the grass is minimised.
-These must be used at least 2.5 metres away from any tent or other flammable item.
+Any BBQ / fire pit must be used at least 2.5 metres away from any tent or other flammable item.